"Hang Outs" In New York City

-P-Valley (Starz)- Uncle Cliff: “look here Summer’s Eve” 🤣 but love me some Uncle Cliff (Nicco Annan)! but Uncle Cliff has officially surpassed “The Haves and Have Nots”‘s Veronica, with an office for Every.
+P-Valley (Starz)- Uncle Cliff: "look here Summer's Eve" 🤣 but love me some Uncle Cliff (Nicco Annan)! but Uncle Cliff has officially surpassed "The Haves and Have Nots"'s Veronica, with an outfit for Every.
 Single.
-Occasion. 😂 now hurry up and release Season 2!!!
+Occasion. 😂 now hurry up and release

 Family Guy (FOX and whatever channel airs reruns) - addicted to it!

 How To Get Away With Murder - the title turned me off, but because of Viola Davis had. 👏 to. 👏 watch. 👏 and it's worth it!!

 Ken Jeong - ANYTHING that features him, he's too funny!
 Except "The Masked Singer" after FoxTV decided to feature insurrectionist and The Big Lie promoter Rudy Giuliani.

 The Bachelor and The Bachelorette - 🤣 because they're comedies, especially, the last 15-minutes of each episode, rose ceremonies included.

 American Horror Story - still can't decide which season is a favorite as all were good, but Angela Bassett as a NOLA witch/voodoo priestess and Kathy Bates as her sworn enemy was priceless!

 The Boondocks (Cartoon Network and AdultSwim.com) - always a must see. fav episodes are Fund-Raiser, The Itis, Miss House of Cheeks and Katrina.

 Dave Chappelle - the old Dave Chappelle show and other specials.

 Everybody Hates Chris - still watch it as it's a good family show